wlsf82/cv/README.md

 Learn about the different components of a web application's back-end and explore the Node.js JavaScript runtime environment.

-### Agile Development Using Ruby on Rails - The Basics - [edX](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=2ahUKEwiu0r3hjsjnAhWsM-wKHUuJDQYQFjADegQIBRAB&url=https%3A%2F%2Fwww.edx.org%2Fcourse%2Fagile-development-using-ruby-on-rails-advanced&usg=AOvVaw1X9E9gO17XKhAzzxHiWXXF) (in-progress)

-Learn how to apply Agile techniques to enhance and refactor legacy code to become a true Ruby on Rails developer.

 ### Testing NuBank clone mobile app with Robot framework - [QA Ninja](https://www.qaninja.io)

 ![Image of certificate](./images/robot-framework-certificate-walmyr.png)

-### Testing of modern applications with Cypress - [Udemy](https://www.udemy.com/course/testes-cypress/) (in-progress)

-This course covers:
-- How to create a project of automated tests with Cypress from scratch
-- How to interact with the most common HTML elements
-- Strategies to manage test data used by tests
-- Strategies of locators
-- How Cypress synchronize test scripts
-- How to test Rest APIs
-- How to mock Rest API calls to test frontend components independently of the backend

 ### The Whole Team Approach to Continuous Testing - [Test Automation University](https://testautomationu.applitools.com/the-whole-team-approach-to-continuous-testing/)